-There is considerable debate among scientists and so called health experts as to the different benefits of minerals from drinking water.
+There is considerable debate among scientists and so called health experts as to the different benefits of mineral water.
 The answer is clear, but maybe not what you would expect.
 First, let’s define the basics of minerals and mineral water.

 Minerals are inorganic substances (such as rocks and similar matter) found in the earth strata, as opposed to organic substances such as plant and animal matter.